autowarefoundation/autoware.universe/localization/pose_estimator_arbiter/README.md

 - **ArTag**

-The ArTag sub-arbiter relays image topics in the frontside of the landmark localizer.
+The ArTag sub-arbiter relays image topics in the front side of the landmark localizer.

 ## How to launch